Methoxymethanol

 Methoxymethanol is a chemical compound which is both an ether and an alcohol, a hemiformal.
 The structural formula can be written as CH_{3}OCH_{2}OH.
 It has been discovered in space.

 Formation

 Methoxymethanol forms spontaneously when a water solution of formaldehyde and methanol are mixed. or when formaldehyde is bubbled through methanol.

 In space methoxymethanol can form when methanol radicals (CH_{2}OH or CH_{3}O) react.
 These are radiolysis products derived when ultraviolet light or cosmic rays hit frozen methanol.

 Methanol can react with carbon dioxide and hydrogen at 80°C and some pressure with a ruthenium or cobalt catalyst, to yield some methoxymethanol.

 Properties

-Different conformations of the molecule are Gauche-gauce (Gg), Gauche-gauce' (Gg'), and Trans-gauche (Tg).
+Different conformations of the molecule are Gauche-gauche (Gg), Gauche-gauche' (Gg'), and Trans-gauche (Tg).